DzmitryZel/rsschool-cv/cv.md

 I told to business-analytics, tryig to explain to developers of our mobile app a new featuteres that we want.
 And it becomes more and more interesting.
 And even if i can't became a developer, i sure that this knowleges will never gone.
 #### *English skills*
 I have an english skills on pre-intermediate level i think.
 They are not so bad, but also not so good.
-Even writing this information abough my self, i had to use google translate a couple of times.
+Even writing this information abough myself, i had to use google translate a couple of times.
 But now i improving my english skills by watching serials, using eng-teaching apps and studying grammar.

 #### Dev skills and examples of code
 Unfortionatly, this website is all i can do now)) But i sure, this will change soon.